 Hair loss, also known as alopecia, can affect just your scalp or your entire body, and it can be temporary or permanent.
 It can be the result of heredity, hormonal changes, medical conditions, or a normal part of aging.
 There are multiple different forms of alopecia including:

-- Male and female pattern baldness: By the age of 50 approximately 85 percent of men have significantly thinning hair.
-In both genders, this form of hair loss starts with a receding hairline following by a thinning of the hair on the temples and crown which may result in a horseshoe shape around the back and sides of the head.
-Unfortunately, pattern baldness in men is hereditary; it is not known whether the female equivalent is the same.
+- Male and female pattern baldness: 85 percent of men aged 50 have significantly thinning hair.
+Male or female pattern baldness begins with a receding hairline and is followed by the hair on the temples and crown thinning which usually leads to the iconic horseshoe shape around the sides and back of the head.
+For men, pattern baldness is hereditary, but science cannot concede if it is hereditary for women as well.